FAQs

 We have an accessibility crew.
 You'll be asked on your registration form what accommodations you may need.
 Please let us know by June 5 if you have any accessibility needs so that we can make it happen!

-See below for electrical for medical needs and other RV-related accessibility info.
+See below for RV-related accessibility info.

 Camping on The Land is intended to be a “dry camping” experience.
 This means there are no water or electric hook-up sites or dumping facilities anywhere on the Land.